Nick Meaney: 2022–present: Melbourne Storm

 Meaney made his debut for the Melbourne club in round 1 of the 2022 NRL season, against Wests Tigers which ended in a win at Bankwest Stadium.
 He had his club debut jersey (cap number 218) presented to him by Melbourne Storm teammate Cameron Munster.
 Meaney would be named joint winner of the club's Best Back award for 2022, in a tie with Ryan Papenhuyzen.

 In round 8 of the 2023 NRL season, Meaney scored two tries and kicked five goals in Melbourne's 30-22 victory over the New Zealand Warriors.

 2023

 Meaney played 25 games for Melbourne in the 2023 NRL season as the club finished third on the table.
 Meaney played in Melbourne's preliminary final loss against the Penrith Panthers.

 2024

 In April, Meaney re-signed with Melbourne on a two years deal keeping him at the club until 2026.
 Meaney played 24 games for Melbourne in the 2024 NRL season as the club finished first on the ladder, claiming the J.J Giltinan Shield.
 Meaney played in Melbourne's 2024 NRL Grand Final loss to Penrith.

 2025

 Meaney played 22 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.

+2026

+On 9 January, Melbourne announced that Meaney would depart the club at the end of the season, he had signed a long term deal with the Perth Bears.
+A day later, the Perth club confirmed Meaney had signed with the club for three years.